 whose statue stands proudly in the temple with his two guardians on either side of him.
 People worship the statue in the name of sincerity and loyalty.
 The temple has been beautifully preserved and showcases intricate adornments in the architecture and many fascinating pieces of artwork.

-My Son, Cham Kingdom
+My Son, built by the ancient Cham Kingdom.

 Visitors can view the historical and ruins of My Son

 .
 These temples were built according to the Hindu religion and sit in a basin encircled by mountains.
 The majority of the temples were constructed in red brick to worship the Hindu gods, in particular, Shiva.
 The intricate and complex architectural style of the temples shows not only ingenuity of the Cham people but also their dedication to religion.
 Unfortunately, bombing by the US during the war had devastating consequences on the stunning complex.
 Now the crumbling remains, although still immensely impressive, have somewhat given into the forces of nature with the bricks crumbling into the ground and the vegetation creeping up the sides of the temples.
 This fusion of history and nature, along with the secluded environment creates a mystical ambience for those who wander through the ruins.

 Hoi An also has a collection of Museums to help visitors make sense of the town's rich history.
 Three of these are located in the Old Town.
 The Hoi An Museum of Museum of History and Culture

 which documents Hoi An's development from the Cham period and throughout its years as a trading port.
 The museum itself is set in the grounds of the charming Quan Am Pagoda and showcases a range of interesting artefacts.

 focusses on the ancient Sa Huynh culture who are widely believed to be the first people to settle Hoi An.
 The museum features fascinating artefacts such as terracotta pots, tools and weapons, some of which are believed to be 3000 years old.